Limit Theorems for Fr\'echet Mean Sets: Introduction

-We take these sets by convention to be empty if no minimizer exists. \end{definition}
+Some authors refer to empirical support-restricted Fr\'echet $p$-means as \textit{medoids} but other authors reserve the term for the case of $p=1$.
+As before, we take these sets by convention to be empty if no minimizer exists, and we will see that we can also suitably extend this definition to all $\mu\in\mathcal{P}_{p-1}(X)$.

-Following this motivation, another focus of this work is the question: If $(Y_i)_{i\in\N}$ is an independent, identically distributed sequence of $X$-valued random variables with common distribution $\mu$, and if $\bar \mu_n$ is the empirical distribution of $Y_1,\dots Y_n$, does the empirical restricted Fr\'echet $p$-means $F_p^\ast(\bar \mu_n)$ converge almost surely in some sense to the population restricted Fr\'echet $p$-mean $F_p^\ast(\mu)$?
+Following this motivation, another focus of this work is the question: If $Y_1,Y_2,\ldots$ is an i.i.d. sequence of $X$-valued random variables with common distribution $\mu$, and if $\bar \mu_n$ is the empirical distribution of $Y_1,\dots Y_n$, do the empirical support-restricted Fr\'echet $p$-means $F_p^\ast(\bar \mu_n)$ converge almost surely in some sense to the population support-restricted Fr\'echet $p$-mean $F_p^\ast(\mu)$?

+It will be useful for our later work to unify both Fr\'echet $p$-means and support-restricted Fr\'echet $p$-means under the same framework.
+The natural way to do this is as follows.
+For $1\le p < \infty$, $\mu\in \mathcal{P}_{p}(X)$, and a closed set $C\subseteq X$, define the \textit{$C$-restricted Fr\'echet $p$-mean} to be the set

+As always, this set can be non-empty if no minimizers exist, and the notion can be suitably defined under the weaker moment assumption $\mu\in \mathcal{P}_{p-1}(X)$.
+In particular, note that $F_p(\mu,X)$ is exactly the Fr\'echet $p$-mean and that $F_p(\mu,\supp(\mu))$ is exactly the support-restricted Fr\'echet $p$-mean.
+In this language, our goal can simply be stated as understanding limit theorems for restricted Fr\'echet means, where we ``restrict'' to general sequences of random sets, including the trivial case of no restriction.

+The relationship between our restricted Fr\'echet means and the so-called \textit{generalized Fr\'echet means} of \cite{Huckemann2015} is subtle.
+On the one hand, our notion of the $C$-restricted Fr\'echet mean corresponds to taking (in the notation and language of \cite{Huckemann2015}) the data space as $Q:=X$ and the descriptor space as $P:=C$.
+On the other hand, this perspective slightly misses the point, since we need to allow $C$ to be a random set and we need to allow it to vary with the number of data $n$.
+For example, limit theorems for support-restricted Fr\'echet means require one to investigate the convergence $F_p(\bar \mu_n,\supp(\bar \mu_n))\to F_p(\mu,\supp(\mu))$; from the perspective of generalized Fr\'echet means, one would need to take $P_n := \supp(\bar \mu_n)$, but existing results are unable to say much about this matter.